Important Information

 Description

-A number or code given to you by a government to identify who you are, such as a National Insurance or social security number, or Tax Identification Number (TIN).
+A number or code given to you by a government to identify who you are.
+This may be a National Insurance or social security number, or Tax Identification Number (TIN).

 This section lists all the places where we get data that counts as part of your personal information.

-We may collect personal information about you (or your business) from other Lloyds Banking Group companies and any of these sources:
+We may collect personal information about you from other Lloyds Banking Group companies and any of these sources:

 Data you give to us